bengrunfeld/study-notes/cheesemaking/cheesemaking_tips.md

 ##### Brine Maintenance Tips

 1. Do you see salt at the bottom?
-If not add more slat (at `55F - 13C`).
+If not add more salt. `55F` (`13C`).

 2. Does it smell nice or like strong cheese?
 If its too strong, its time to make some fresh

-3. Are there little chances of cheese floating on a white sludge at the bottom of the tank?
+3. Are there little chunks of cheese floating on a white sludge at the bottom of the tank?
 If so, filter through a cheesecloth

 4. Have you added calcium chloride lately?
 If you use the brine frequently, you will need to refresh the calcium level periodically.